Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning: Evaluation Methodology

 \section{Evaluation Methodology}

-We evaluate \namePaper{} on a \emph{real system} with an HSS with two (dual-HSS), three (tri-HSS), and four (quad-HSS) devices.
-The dual-HSS configurations include: (1) performance-optimized HSS, which combines a high-end SSD~\cite{inteloptane} with a mid-range SSD~\cite{intels4510}, and (2) cost-optimized HSS, which pairs the high-end SSD~\cite{inteloptane} with a low-end HDD~\cite{seagate}.
-We implement a custom block device driver in Linux for \namePaper{} to interface with HSS devices.
-We implement \namePaper{} using the TF-Agents~\cite{TFAgents} library.
-Table \ref{tab:devices} describes our real system and the HSS configurations.
+\camii{We evaluate \namePaper{} on a \emph{real system} (see \fig{}\ref{fig:real_system} and Table \ref{tab:devices}) with four HSS configurations: (i) two dual-HSS (HSS with two storage devices), (ii) tri-HSS (HSS with three storage devices), and (iii) quad-HSS (HSS with four storage devices).} The dual-HSS configurations include: (1) a performance-optimized HSS, combining a high-end SSD~\cite{inteloptane} with a mid-range SSD~\cite{intels4510}, and (2) a cost-optimized HSS, pairing the high-end SSD~\cite{inteloptane} with a low-end HDD~\cite{seagate}.
+These configurations represent common deployment tradeoffs between performance and storage capacity in modern HPC and datacenter storage nodes.
+We implement \namePaper{}'s RL agents using the TF-Agents library~\camii{\cite{TFAgents}}, and design a custom Linux block device driver to interface with the HSS.